Conlonc2/Python-Block-Chain/README.md

 # Python-Block-Chain
-An Intorduction to block chain programming.
+An Intorduction to blockchain programming.